Juan Manuel, lord of Belmonte

 reeve of Burgos, Segovia, Plasencia, Jaén and Atienza.

+Biography

+He was Ambassador of Spain to England in 1499.

 After the death of Philip I of Castile in 1506, a conflict with Ferdinand II of Aragon forced Juan Manuel into exile in Flanders, where he was apprehended and imprisoned.

 He was freed by Charles V and made ambassador to Pope Leo X, and in 1523 a position as councillor of state.

 He was married to Catalina de Rojas.

 In 1536 he restored the Gospel wing of St Paul's abbey in Peñafiel, on the condition that one of the chapels of the abbey church would serve as his family tomb.

 His own tomb is there, as well as that of his mother, Aldonza de la Vega, and that of his wife.